mmlacak/crochess/docs/source/libcc/concepts.rst

 Queue
 -----

-Queue (double-linked list) is a :c:`struct` holding two pointers to its own type.
+All queues (double-linked lists) are :c:`struct`\s holding two pointer to its own type; an item in a queue is called :c:term:`link`.

-Member :c:member:`next` holds ownership of next :c:term:`link` in the queue, and -by extension- to the end of that queue; just like in a linked list.
+Each item in a queue holds ownership over next item in a sequence, and -by extension- to the rest of that queue.

-Member :c:member:`prev__w` is a weak pointer to previous :c:term:`link`, which just facilitates backtracking, and holds no ownership.

-As before, :c:data:`NULL`\-pointer to a queue is equivalent to an empty queue.
+Queue is simply a pointer to the first item in that queue, :c:data:`NULL`\-pointer is equivalent to an empty queue.

-The same as in linked list, an item in a queue is called :c:term:`link`.

 For instance, :c:struct:`CcParsedMove` defines :c:term:`link` :c:`struct`,
 chaining together :c:term:`link`\s builds parsed moves, i.e. whole queue.